 - Joint Institute for Biological Sciences

 - Joint Institute for Computational Science

 On-campus Laboratories: > 30

-The Department of Civil and Environmental Engineering is ranked 33rd among undergraduate public universities according to U.S. News and World Report.
+Civil engineering is ranked 35th among undergraduate public engineering colleges according to U.S. News and World Report.